ReasonEdit: Editing Vision-Language Models using Human Reasoning: Introduction

 We propose editing VLMs using human reasoning: when a user queries a VLM and finds its response incorrect, they provide a chain of factual statements grounded in image or relevant knowledge that lead to the desired output.
 A reasoning-enhanced editor then uses these statements and the image-text query to produce a new VLM that (1) outputs the intended answer for the query, (2) generalizes the edit to sufficiently similar queries, and (3) preserves its predictions on unrelated inputs.
 Intuitively, using human reasoning adds highly relevant information during editing.
 Leveraging human reasoning in VLM editing poses new challenges.
-First, human reasoning can include fine-grained visual details better represented by parts of an image than by the full, information-dense image (Fig.~\ref{fig:problem_definition}).
+First, as all model editors, our goal is to correct targeted errors at inference time (accuracy), generalize each edit to unseen samples (generality), and preserve unrelated behaviors (locality).
+Human reasoning enables new reasoning-enhanced generality by linking different samples through shared underlying reasoning, instead of only through semantic similarity in prompts.
+Thus, a reasoning-enhanced editor should generalize to unseen samples that share common underlying reasoning with edited samples.
+Second, human reasoning can include fine-grained visual details better represented by parts of an image than by the full, information-dense image (Fig.~\ref{fig:problem_definition}).
 This requires editors to align fine-grained visual details in the image with corresponding details in text, as acknowledged in prior work~\cite{zhang2025mc, zeng2025visual}.
-Second, reasoning statements are additional data to learn per edit.
+Third, reasoning statements are additional data to learn per edit.
 This suggests that weight-updating methods are more likely to suffer catastrophic degradation and further increase their already large computational costs \cite{mitchell2022memory, de2021editing}.
 Lastly, VLMs' architectures differ significantly from LLMs'.
 Yet model editors choose one or more layers to edit, a choice that is acknowledged to be simultaneously ad hoc and important \cite{cheng2023can, hartvigsen2023aging, zeng2025visual}.
 This choice is especially important for retrieval-based editors, which rely on semantically-similar edits being neighbors.